stephb23/RespiratoryRate/README.md

 # Respiratory Rate
-Files for the paper "Determining respiratory rate from photoplethysmogram and electrocardiogram signals using respiratory quality indices and neural networks"
+Files for the paper "Determining respiratory rate from photoplethysmogram and electrocardiogram signals using respiratory quality indices and neural networks" by Baker, et al.

 ## Model code
 * machineLearningRR.py - contains the deep learning code, which has several package dependencies including Keras and Tensorflow-GPU.